 - 3 cups water

-- ½ cup coconut yoghurt or other yoghurt of choice
+- ½ cup coconut yoghurt, or other yoghurt of choice

-- 2 teaspoon vanilla extract
+- 2 tsp vanilla extract

 Toppings

-- 1 teaspoon chia seeds
+- 1 tsp chia seeds

-- ½ cup strawberries or other seasonal berries
+- ½ cup strawberries, or other seasonal berries

-- 1 tablespoon pure maple syrup
+- 1 tbsp pure maple syrup

 Instructions

 - In a small bowl, lightly whisk the eggs.
 Pour them into the porridge, whisking immediately.
-Continue stirring until porridge is thickened and almost custard like.2 eggs
+Continue stirring until porridge is thickened and almost custard like.2 eggs lightly whisked

 Nutrition